openannotation/xpath-range/README.md

 [![Build Status](https://travis-ci.org/openannotation/xpath-range.svg?branch=master)](https://travis-ci.org/openannotation/xpath-range)

-This module is for in describing and resolving a DOM `Range` using XPath.
+This module is for describing and resolving a DOM `Range` using XPath.

 ## Usage